Peter L. Trible, Jr.

 Attorney and Counselor at Law

-The Trible family goes back over 300 years in Essex County, so Mr. Trible has a good understanding of the problems faced by the people in our area.
+The Trible family goes back over 300 years in the Middle Peninsula, Essex County and the Northern Neck, so Mr. Trible has a good understanding of the problems faced by the people in our area.
 Mr. Trible has practiced law in Tappahannock since 2003 and primarily focuses his practice on traffic and criminal defense, handling matters ranging from traffic tickets, trials in the Juvenile and Domestic Relations Courts and General District Courts, to felony trials in the Circuit Court.
 He also maintains a healthy personal injury practice, to include car accidents, wrongful death and catastrophic injury, and offers free initial consultations in any area.
 He welcomes appointments to discuss any legal matter.

 Prior to the formation of Trible Law Offices, Mr. Trible was in private practice and also acted as a resident managing attorney for one of Virginia’s largest personal injury firms.
 He began his legal career as Staff Attorney and Policy Analyst for the Virginia State Crime Commission, a criminal justice agency within the Virginia General Assembly.
 Mr. Trible researched, wrote and reported on legislation related to criminal and legal matters proposed by members of the Virginia General Assembly and in the Virginia House and Senate Courts of Justice Committees.
 In that capacity he advised members of the Virginia Legislature on the constitutionality and legal ramifications of proposed legislation.